IdioticLoser55/arch_install_script/readme.md

     - Hopefully prevent accidents.
     - Maybe see if you can get it to print out the device type or something.
 - Enable Dark Mode
-- Fix hibernation.
-    - Gonna guess that you could probably just get away with a larger swap.
-    - But also check all the other things that need doing.
 - Optimus Manager
 - Comment the scripts.
 - htop, nvtop